GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## Let's check the operation

-yes adviser
+If you are an advisor who says yes
 ![](images/2022-11-26-02-35-51.png)

-good
+Okay

 ---

 #### <Advanced>

-if no
+If no
 ![](images/2022-11-26-02-39-20.png)

-good
+Okay

 ---

 #### <Advanced>

-## How do sysadmins find out?
+## How do system administrators know?

 ---

 #### <Advanced>

-## Let's notify the system administrator by e-mail when the advisor is registered
+## When an advisor is registered, the system administrator will be notified by email.

 ---

 #### <Advanced>

-## Let system administrators be notified by email
+## Let the system administrator be notified by email

-- open `index` page
+- Open `index` page
 - Go to Workflow from the menu and select `Button Sign up is clicked`
-- Click `Click here to ad an action...`> `Email`>`Send Email`
+- `Click here to ad an action...`> `Email`>`Send Email`
-- Drag the position of Action before `Go to page pet_list` to move it
+- Drag and move the Action position before `Go to page pet_list`

 ![bg right w:600](images/2022-11-26-02-41-30.png)